 Health and Downs

-Each player starts off with 100 health.
+Each player starts a round with 100 health.
 This health will not regenerate, and there are no health packs available around the map.
-The only way to get more health is from the Operators Doc, Finka, or after being revived from a downed state.
+The only way to get more health is from the Operators Doc, Finka, or after being revived from a downed-but-not-out state.
 Doc, Finka, and Zofia can also self revive, but Finka and Zofia will not receive as much health as opposed to being revived by a teammate or Doc’s stim gun.

-An injured player is when an Operator loses all of their health and drops down to the floor before bleeding out – also known as being “downed.”
-The downed Operator can either crawl around or hold their wound to slow the bleeding.
+An injured player is when an Operator loses all of their health and drops down to the floor before bleeding out.
+The developers often refer to this as a “down but not out state,” but I will simply say “downed” throughout this guide.
+A downed Operator can either crawl around or hold their wound to slow the bleeding.
 The more an injured Operator moves, the faster they’ll bleed out and die.
 Stand completely still and hold the wound to survive for a max of 60 seconds.

 The best option when injured is to hide behind a hard surface, hold your wound, and wait for your teammates to revive you.
 A player will not go down if they are killed with a headshot, and it’s not certain if they will go down when shot in the torso.
 Aim for an Operator’s limbs and it’s almost certain they will fall to a downed state instead of instantly being killed.
 Explosives are a bit random when it comes to downing an Operator.